pedropaulocg/pedropaulocg/README.md

-## Olá!
-Me chamo Pedro Paulo 👋
+## Hi!!
+My name is Pedro Paulo 👋

-- ⚙ Sou desenvolvedor Front-End;
+- ⚙ I'm a fullstack developer;
-- 📚 Atualmente estou estudando Vue.JS
+- 📚 Now i'm studying and working with Vue.js and Express;
-- 💼 Estou trabalhando para o Nuplam
+- 💼 I work at Vectax.

 <div align="center" display='flex'>
   <a href="https://github.com/pedropaulocg">